 INTERMEDIA SYSTEMS.
 In April 1999, two of our subsidiaries, Charter Communications, LLC, and Charter Communications Properties, entered into agreements to purchase certain cable systems of InterMedia in exchange for cash in the amount of approximately \$873 million and certain of our cable systems.
 The InterMedia systems serve approximately 412,000 customers in North Carolina, South Carolina, Georgia and Tennessee.
 As part of this transaction, we will "swap" some of our non-strategic cable systems serving approximately 143,000 customers located in Indiana, Montana, Utah and northern Kentucky.
 This transaction will result in a net increase of 269,000 customers concentrated in our Southeast and Southern regions.
-For the six months ended June 30, 1999, the
+For the six months ended June 30,

-InterMedia systems had revenues of approximately \$100.6 million.
+1999, the InterMedia systems had revenues of approximately \$100.6 million.
 For the year ended December 31, 1998, the InterMedia systems had revenues of approximately \$176.1 million.
 At year end 1998, approximately 79% of these customers were served by systems with at least 550 megahertz bandwidth capacity.
 Following regulatory approvals, we anticipate that acquisition of the InterMedia systems will close during the third or fourth quarter of 1999.
-There are no material termination or penalty provisions in the acquisition agreements if we do not close as of a certain date.
+There are no material penalty provisions in the acquisition agreements if we do not close as of a certain date, but either party may terminate the acquisition agreements if the transaction does not close on or before January 15, 2000.